-For this purpose the following conditions prevail as from 2006:
+For this purpose the following conditions prevail:

-- 1. If the catalogue value of the bicycle to be purchased is higher than the tax exemption (in 2006: € 749) the surplus thereof will be settled with the employee by deduction from the net salary in the month in which the AVOM option takes effect; - 2.
+- 1. If the catalogue value of the bicycle to be purchased is higher than the tax exemption the surplus thereof will be settled with the employee by deduction from the net salary in the month in which the AVOM option takes effect; - 2.
 The value of accessories (e.g. waterproof clothing, bicycle maintenance, locks, or baby seats) may not exceed € 82 per calendar year, in combination with the purchase of the bicycle; - 3.
 This should be for an accepted travel insurance.